 Fee Agreement Contracts

-Regardless of the type of fee and how much an attorney charges, virtually all lawyers will sign a fee agreement with each new client.
+Regardless of the type of fee and how much an attorney charges, virtually all lawyers sign fee agreements with each new client.
 A fee agreement is a contract that spells out how an attorney's fee will be paid, how much the rate is, and the price of the additional costs and expenses.
-A good fee agreement will make all of the expectations clear so that the lawyer knows what work the client expects, and client knows all of the costs up front.
+A reasonable fee agreement will clarify all expectations, so the lawyer knows what work the client expects, and the client knows all of the costs upfront.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help